meguminakao/IGCN/README.md

 - TFLearn with Tensorflow backend

 # Reference
-If you use this code for your research, please cite:
+If you use this code for your research, please cite

 - IGCN (The latest version):
 M. Nakao, M. Nakamura, T. Matsuda, IGCN: Image-to-graph Convolutional Network for 2D/3D Deformable Registration, arXiv preprint, 2021.